cosmic-perott/cosmos-v4/README.md

 | python local host server | express js server file | ngrok http server | updated UI & database JSON file|
 | js server file |  | real time update for sheet extractor | full stack development|

+## How To Run Locally
+1. clone the git repo
+2. open terminal and type `cd server' OR make sure the terminal is currently in the server file
+3. type `node server.js`
+4. open a new terminal (keep the previous terminal open) and type `ngrok http 3000`
+5. ngrok will provide a URL, click the url to go the directed webpage
+6. open the `index.html` file locally